 The Slants: Fighting For The Right To Rock A Racial Slur

-Standing on the steps of the U.S. Supreme Court on Wednesday afternoon, Simon Tam, the bassist and front man of the Asian-American rock group The Slants, was fired up.
+Standing on the steps of the U.S. Supreme Court on Wednesday afternoon, Simon Tam, the bassist and frontman of the Asian-American rock group The Slants, was fired up.
 He'd just watched as most of the eight justices questioned whether the government should back his right to use his band's name, which is a racial slur.

 "If the government really truly cared about fighting racist messages they would have canceled the registrations for numerous white supremacist groups before they even approached our case," he told a crowd of reporters.